BF528/project-2-group-1/README.md

 Analyst folder: contains Analyst results for the project.

+Programmer folder: contains programmer results for the project.

 Data Folder : Contains the data that was used for downstream analysis.